Maine Estate Tax

 Filing the Maine Estate Tax Return -- For Deaths Prior to 2016

-The personal representative of the estate is required to file a Maine estate tax return, even if no tax will be due.
 The state’s estate tax is assessed on the estates of Maine residents, and also on assets that nonresidents owned in Maine, including real estate or other tangible items in the state.

 Estates are divided into two groups, based on value: